 A Score to Settle is an uneven revenge-drama but through the first two-thirds, Nic Cage seemed to be under control, but by the final third, when emotions are high, we get the Cage we know and generally mock.

 When I last saw Lord of War 13.5 years ago, I wasn’t completely enamored beyond the acting and… my opinion roughly remains the same, some solid performances though I guess I was more engrossed with the story this go around.

-Lionsgate Home Entertainment has announced the date and released artwork for the suspense thriller, Inconceivable starring Nicolas Cage, Faye Dunaway and Gina Gershon.
+Lionsgate Home Entertainment has announced the date and released artwork for the fantasy-thriller, Between Worlds starring Nicolas Cage and Franka Potente.
 Click on the link below or image to the left to check out the features and artwork.

 Arsenal is the type of movie that makes you wonder who exactly is financing it with a bad script and a so-so performance by its lead actor.
 The only redeeming value, if you can call it that, is seeing Nic Cage doing vintage Nic Cage who is wildly hilarious.

 Well intentioned as it might have been, and telling a World War II story that’s probably not familiar to the average American, USS Indianapolis: Men of Courage features lazy performances, especially by Nicolas Cage though he does have a couple okay scenes, and some laughable visual effects.

 Ultimately Oliver Stone actually does a disservice what Snowden did in revealing the illegal surveillance program by embellishing some aspects to the point that it calls into question some of the other actions taken, but to be clear, what was done I approve, just not a fan of the messenger